Janet & Reuven Ross

 “Celebrate Life!” reminds us of God’s goodness to us.
 It helps alleviate sadness and elevate a thankful heart.
 It motivates us to love and good works and gives us fresh vision for serving God.
 It also provides a good opportunity for us to meet new people and develop relationships.

-Because of COVID-19, Celebrate Life! will NOT meet until 2021.
-Please contact Janet Ross for further information.
+Because of COVID-19, Celebrate Life! will NOT meet again until further notice.

 We are always in need of loving individuals who would like to serve on our senior adult ministry team.
 Contact Janet Ross for more information.

 Through our service at the Waco Healthcare and Quality Care Healthcare, the Lord is touching many residents and workers.
-If you would like to be involved in ministering to these precious handicapped or elderly residents, you can contact Joyce Maresh at (254) 214-4509 (for Quality Care) or Janet Ross at (254) 723-6559 (for Waco Healthcare).
+If you would like to be involved in ministering to these precious handicapped or elderly residents, you can contact Janet Ross at (254) 723-6559.

 The residents of both Homes love personal visits; many of them seldom have visitors.